tylerwillis/super-tortoise/content/pages/posts/read-stoicism.md

 9. Dwight Eisenhower

-10. the list goes on…[The Obstacle is the Way](http://www.amazon.com/The-Obstacle-Is-Way-Timeless/dp/1591846358) is the best introduction to Stoicism that I’ve found.
+10. the list goes on…

+[The Obstacle is the Way](http://www.amazon.com/The-Obstacle-Is-Way-Timeless/dp/1591846358) is the best introduction to Stoicism that I’ve found.
 Despite getting a free digital copy to review, I already purchased two additional copies knowing that I’ll want to give them to friends.

 I suspect Ryan’s book will improve many lives3, just as the first time I read Seneca improved mine.
-If you’re a new grad, and your commencement speaker was lackluster, so you’re reading this looking for my best advice, here it is: read that book.If you are already happy and effective, feel free to ignore or engage only academically with Stoicism, you clearly have a system that works for you.
+If you’re a new grad, and your commencement speaker was lackluster, so you’re reading this looking for my best advice, here it is: read that book.

+If you are already happy and effective, feel free to ignore or engage only academically with Stoicism, you clearly have a system that works for you.
 If you feel like you need some help improving, I’d suggest reading the Stoics.
-You could start with [Ryan’s book](http://www.amazon.com/The-Obstacle-Is-Way-Timeless/dp/1591846358), [Seneca](http://www.amazon.com/Letters-Penguin-Classics-Lucius-Annaeus/dp/0140442103), or [even just the right reddit thread](http://www.reddit.com/r/stoicism).I’ve included a list of resources4 at the bottom of this essay which can be a great place to start.
-If you don’t trust my word on why this study might be worth your time, I think Henry Fielding [sums it up](http://grammar.about.com/od/classicessays/a/readingforamusementfielding\_2.htm) quite eloquently (emphasis mine):> **If a man, for instance, should be overloaded with prosperity or adversity (both of which cases are liable to happen to us)**, who is there so very wise, or so very foolish, that, if he were a master of Seneca and Plutarch, could not find great matter of comfort and utility from their doctrines?**An interview with the author**After reading the book, I sat down to review my notes (over 150 highlights, notes, quotes, and links).
-From that review, I wrote down a few questions that I thought would make a useful compendium to this essay—something that would summarize Stoicism and the book from Ryan’s point of view.Ryan was gracious enough to answer them in depth and with examples. > **Tyler: **Let’s start with a simple definition, what is Stoicism?
+You could start with [Ryan’s book](http://www.amazon.com/The-Obstacle-Is-Way-Timeless/dp/1591846358), [Seneca](http://www.amazon.com/Letters-Penguin-Classics-Lucius-Annaeus/dp/0140442103), or [even just the right reddit thread](http://www.reddit.com/r/stoicism).

+I’ve included a list of resources4 at the bottom of this essay which can be a great place to start.
+If you don’t trust my word on why this study might be worth your time, I think Henry Fielding [sums it up](http://grammar.about.com/od/classicessays/a/readingforamusementfielding\_2.htm) quite eloquently (emphasis mine):

+> **If a man, for instance, should be overloaded with prosperity or adversity (both of which cases are liable to happen to us)**, who is there so very wise, or so very foolish, that, if he were a master of Seneca and Plutarch, could not find great matter of comfort and utility from their doctrines?

+**An interview with the author**

+After reading the book, I sat down to review my notes (over 150 highlights, notes, quotes, and links).
+From that review, I wrote down a few questions that I thought would make a useful compendium to this essay—something that would summarize Stoicism and the book from Ryan’s point of view.

+Ryan was gracious enough to answer them in depth and with examples.

+> **Tyler: **Let’s start with a simple definition, what is Stoicism?
 >
 > **Ryan:** Stoicism is a philosophy that became popular with the elite of the Greco-Roman empire.
 Unlike other more theoretical schools of philosophy, Stoicism is a set of practical philosophical principles that are meant to be practiced in your life.
 The Ancient Stoics like Seneca and Marcus Aurelius wrote personal exhortations to themselves, never intending their writing for publication, so they lack the puffing and rationalization that comes from presenting yourself to an audience.
 It’s really a system designed to direct our actions and thoughts in an inherently unpredictable world.
 >